The Best Alternative to CAPS Payroll Services

 While Worker’s Comp rates depend on the state you’re shooting in, Wrapbook is tailored to productions operating with medium to low budgets so you can stop worrying about paperwork and get back to creating.
 And since they’re no quote wall, you know you’re always getting the best deal.

-Wrapbook automatically collects forms from your crew and actors when they join your production – all on the app.
-It then uses that same information whenever a timecard or a pension and health report is submitted to a union.
-Right from being hired, Wrapbook is the app for your freelancers.
+By automatically collecting forms from your crew and actors when they join your production, Wrapbook then uses that same information whenever a timecard or a pension and health report is submitted to a union.

-Wrapbook is calibrated so you’re always up to date with every union regulation, keeping your production 100% compliant.
+Both Wrapbook and CAPS Payroll are up to date with every union regulation, so your always 100% compliant.

-When onboarding crew, all you need to do is flag your crew members’ respective guilds.
+When onboarding crew in Wrapbook, all you need to do is flag your crew members’ respective guilds.
 And when you run payroll, the Wrapbook app will automatically use this information to calculate pension and health in their payroll preview.